arjunmehta/node-georedis/README.md

 **Note:** *The API for version v2 has been completely rewritten!*

 This node/io.js module provides super fast proximity searches for geo locations.
+More specifically:

+- Basic management (addition, querying and removal) of named geo locations.
+- Fast querying of nearby locations to a point.
+Fast like redis is fast.
+- An easy to use interface.

 It should be noted that the method used here is not the most precise, but the query is very fast, and should be appropriate for most consumer applications looking for this basic function.
 [Read more about how this module works](http://www.arjunmehta.net/geo-proximity.html).

-Please leave feedback in the module's [GitHub issues tracker](https://github.com/arjunmehta/node-geo-proximity/issues).

 ## Prerequisites